andrew/ultimate-awesome/README.md

 - [awesome-robotframework](https://github.com/MarketSquare/awesome-robotframework) - A curated list of awesome Robot Framework resources and libraries.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
 - [awesome-ospo](https://github.com/todogroup/awesome-ospo) - Curated list of awesome tools for managing open source programs.
+- [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
+- [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
 - [awesome-PhD](https://github.com/helenahartmann/awesome-PhD) - All the resources I wish I knew when starting my PhD.
 This repository is aimed to be a living, constantly developing resource where everybody can contribute with new resources!.
 - [awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀.
 - [awesome-visual-rl](https://github.com/qiwang067/awesome-visual-rl) - A curated list of visual reinforcement learning resources.
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.
 - [Awesome-Prediction-Market-Tools](https://github.com/aarora4/Awesome-Prediction-Market-Tools) - A curated list of Prediction Market Tools - AI Agents, Analytics, APIs, Dashboards, Copy Trading, Alerting, Tracking and More!.
-- [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [awesome-gemini-3-prompts](https://github.com/youmind-openlab/awesome-gemini-3-prompts) - ♊ 50+ selected Gemini prompts with images, multilingual support, and instant gallery preview.
 Open-source prompt engineering library.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.